mi-classroom/mi-web-technologien-beiboot-ss2020-p2sk/README.md

 ### Open in browser

-The backend is reachable over [localhost:8080](localhost:8080) and comes with its own little user interface.
+The backend is reachable over [localhost:8080](http://localhost:8080) and comes with its own little user interface.
-For the frontend open [localhost:8081](localhost:8081).
+For the frontend open [localhost:8081](http://localhost:8081).

 ### Monitor the container output

 Especially in `development` mode you will receive valuable feedback from the different watchers, running in the `frontend` container background.
 See [frontend README](frontend/README.md#watchers).
-To oberserve these use this command.
+To observe these use this command.
 The `-f` option will continue the output.
 To abort use `Ctrl+c`.

 ```
 docker-compose logs -f [frontend|backend]